josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/🐺_the_men_have_been_left_unattended.md

 its also the case that we seem to be dropping the impersonation and just going for straight up nastiness; this unfortunately does strongly indicate who is also responsible for the above.

 i am literally still being punished fir looking at a man several months ago; this is the level of insane we are on.

+---

+regaine def not mine; no algorithmic logic to be in my feed.

+unless someone has been dicking around and nabbing my internet, or mirroring.